BlenderCN-Org/gideon/README.md

 Gideon
 ==========================

-Gideon is a runtime-compiled language for programmable shading in raytracers, with the ability to define both shaders and the entire rendering system.
+Gideon is a runtime-compiled language for programmable raytracing, with the ability to define both shaders and the entire rendering system.
 The underlying engine implements a small set of critical features (ray traversal, sampling, vector math, etc.), that can be used to build a fully functional raytracer in the language.
 Languages features include:
  * Ability to trace a ray through the scene.